Jonwil20/Crispr-screening-template/README.md

 # Crsipr-screening-template

-## By comparing the abundance of CrispR/shRNA in test conditions versus control conditions we can assess which genes have a functional role related to the test condition. i.e. If a set sgRNA guides targeting are enriched after drug treatment, that gene is important to susceptiabilty to the drug.
+## By comparing the abundance of CrispR/shRNA in test conditions versus control conditions, we can analyze what genes have a functional role when compared to the test condition.
+One example of this functional role analysis: If a  set of sgRNA guides targeting are enriched after drug treatment, that gene is important to susceptiabilty to the drug.